What is CashFusion?

 Are you sure this is secure?

-CashFusion currently is undergoing through a paid audit from Kudelski Security who is verifying that CashFusion provides a practical solution for privacy without the risk of funds being stolen in the process.
-Thus far, they did not find any evidence of malicious intent, flawed logic or potential backdoor in the codebase.
+CashFusion has been audited by Kudelski Security.
+Their audit has confirmed that CashFusion provides a practical solution for privacy without the risk of funds being stolen in the process: they did not find any evidence of malicious intent, flawed logic, or potential backdoor in the codebase.